 If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates jobs in this trade will increase by 13 percent by 2028.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will expand by 13 percent by 2028.

-There’s several reasons why these positions are increasing so quickly.
-One is homeowners using government refunds to upgrade to more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-Finally, there’s the red-hot housing market and a property shortage that’s driven an increase in new construction houses.
+There are a couple of reasons why these jobs are increasing so quickly.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Lastly, there’s the red-hot real estate market and a house shortage that’s driven a boost in new construction houses.

-One of the most needed jobs is working as a HVAC technician.
+One of the most needed jobs is working as an HVAC technician.
 Learn more about what they do, how to become one and about how much you can expect to earn.

 What Is an HVAC Technician?

-A HVAC technician is someone who fixes, installs and maintains heating and cooling systems.
-Most serve both homeowners and business owners.
-And, most important, you’ll be skilled in:
+A HVAC technician is a person who services, installs and maintains heating and cooling systems.
+Most work with both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 Is HVAC a Hard Career?

 While HVAC can be physically challenging, it can also be very satisfying.
 As a technician you should be able to:

 - Work in difficult settings, like tight or dirty spaces.